aroberge/avantpy/proposal/idea.md

 Based on the experiments I have done, both approaches could be used at the same time, without causing any problems.
-My preferred approach would be to require the use of a different extension.
+My preferred approach would be to require the use of a different file extension.

 ## Why go beyond a translation of keywords?